Kitty Corp Meow Mix Forums

 1a.)
 Body Color + Outline

 Start by opening your FitGameWatch00.pac in BrawlBox.
 In here, you'll be looking for two different AnimationData[0] entries, each of which have a single CLR0 animation named FitGameWatchColorAnim and WpnGameWatchColorAnim respectively.
+When working on these, consider each animation frame as a costume ID (Example: Frame 0 acts as FitGameWatch00, Frame 1 acts as FitGameWatch01, etc).

 (http://imgur.com/iysvFzc.png) (http://imgur.com/iysvFzc.png)